 The western community of Palm Beach County is rich with history and tradition, ranging from its’ agricultural foundation to the wide variety of social and political arenas, which encompasses the tri-cities of Belle Glade, Pahokee and South Bay.

-Since its' inception, Belle Glade/Pahokee Alumni Chapter has answered the call of social and political challenges that affect our communities, prohibiting the privileges and rights of all human beings.
+Since its' inception, Belle Glade/Pahokee Alumni Chapter has answered the call of community, social and political challenges that affect our communities, as well as protecting the privileges and right of all human beings.
 Today, this chapter membership extends beyond thirty-five men that continuously embark upon programs that positively impact and promote change in the academic, social and service arenas.
 We shall continue to stand by the slogan, Brother To Brother, Breaking Barriers,Building Bridges